TilBlechschmidt/NAK-IAA/README.md

 [this one](https://adoptopenjdk.net/?variant=openjdk15&jvmVariant=hotspot).

 To make sure everything works right, follow the instructions in [Setting up the API](#setting-up-the-api) first.
+Additionally, a development profile must be created and activated as described in [Development Profile](#development-profile).

-Then, to set up and start the backend, clone the repository, open a terminal in its root directory and use the following command:
+Then, to set up and start the backend, open a terminal in its root directory and use the following command:

 ```shell script
 ./gradlew bootRun